 Learn to climb and ski technical terrain with an IFMGA guide

 Ski mountaineering combines two huge skill sets: mountaineering and backcountry skiing.
 We learn techniques to avoid both avalanches and a fall in steep terrain or into a crevasse.
 We bring a rope to help manage this exposure, and we learn how to use the rope.
-The skills we'll learn are set at the highest standard by the AMGA, IFMGA and AAA.
+The skills we'll learn are set at the highest standard by the AMGA, IFMGA and the American Avalanche Association.
 Since ski mountaineering covers vast skill sets, it helps to focus your interests.
 Please see the style and skill sets below.

 - Intermediate to advanced alpine (ski area) ability.

 - Fitness for full day(s) in the mountains.

 - Recent avalanche companion rescue practice.
 We will have assessment and review before our tour.

 The Real Deal (Camp-to-Camp)

 Moving from camp-to-camp, traveling light, as a self-contained unit, and skiing lines along the way is the purest form of ski mountaineering.
 A popular option is to helicopter up from Girdwood, move camp to camp for several days, then ski out to the road at the end of the trip.
 A high fitness level is required.
 Joe's favorite of course!